marios-zindilis/website-sources/posts/zentyal/index.md

 ---
 title: Zentyal
-Description: Notes and links on Zentyal
+description: Notes and links on Zentyal
 first-published: 2014-04-09
 last-modified: 2014-10-16
 ---